williamxwood/sllmbot/README.md

 Ask questions in Slack, get answers from your database:

 ```
-You: @DataBot What's the average EV/ARR for SaaS companies?
+You: @DataBot What's our average order value this month?
-Bot: The average EV/ARR multiple is 8.2x across 47 SaaS companies...
+Bot: The average order value is $87.32 across 3,847 orders this month...
 ```

 **How it works:**